aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-### Create module definition
+### Create a module definition

-A module definition integrates your module to the rest of the application.
-Make sure that the files you have created previously are exposed to the larger application by creating a module definition file in *src/app/pages/list/list.module.ts* location:
+A module definition exposes your components to the rest of the application.
+To create a module definition, create a new file *src/app/tabs/list/list.module.ts*  with the following content:

 ```javascript
 import { NgModule } from '@angular/core';